Questions & Answers

 Q: In the SunStainable system, how many solar modules can be placed in one row?

 A: To guarantee the best quality, a maximum of 10 solar modules can be placed in a row.
-Since the system is flexible, the quantity of modules and rows are designed to meet the location and operational needs of each client.
+Since the system is modular and scalable, the number of modules and rows can be designed to meet the location and operational needs of each client.

 Q: What is the size of each solar module?